 Tokens stay tokens

-Without MCP, an AI assistant looking at a screenshot picks colors with an eyedropper and pastes literal hex values into the output.
-With get_variable_defs available, the model sees that the surface color is surface/elevated aliased to gray/950, and it writes var(--surface-elevated) or the equivalent token reference.
+Without MCP, an AI assistant looking at a screenshot picks colors with an eyedropper and pastes literal hex values into the output - the model has no concept of design tokens as a shared naming layer between design and code.
+With get_variable_defs available, the model sees that the surface color is surface/elevated aliased to gray/950, and it writes var(--surface-elevated) or the equivalent token reference - the same pattern that the W3C Design Tokens Community Group standardizes so tools and codebases exchange token files without custom parsers.
 The same shift happens for spacing, typography, and radius - the generated code uses your token names, so a future system change still propagates.
-Pair this with a healthy primitive and semantic token architecture and the AI's output starts looking like code your senior frontend engineer would have written.
+Pair this with a healthy primitive and semantic token architecture and the AI’s output starts looking like code your senior frontend engineer would have written.

 Components map to real code components